Upper Limits on Radio Emission from the K2-18 System: Radio emission

 In equations~\ref{eqn:central_freq} and~\ref{eqn:rbl}, $\omega$, $a$, $M$ and $R$ are the rotation period, orbital distance, mass, and radius.
 The subscripts ``P" and ``J" indicate values for the planet and Jupiter, respectively.
 Using equation~\ref{eqn:central_freq}, we estimate $v_\text{c}\sim$45 kHz which is below the plasma frequency $\left(\sim10\ \text{MHz}\right)$ of the Earth's ionosphere, and therefore not detectable from ground based radio observatories.
-We determine a radio power output, $P_\text{rad}\sim2.7\times10^{19}\ \text{erg s}^{-1}$, and a flux, $F_\nu\sim6.9\times10^{-27}\ \text{erg\ s}^{-1}\ \text{cm}^{-2}\ \text{Hz}^{-1}$ or $\sim$0.7 mJy, using $F_\nu=P_\text{rad}/4\pi d^2 \Delta \nu_c$, where $\Delta\nu_c=0.5\nu_c$ \citep[see][]{Farell1999}.
+We determine a median radio power output of $P_\text{rad}\sim3.2\times10^{20}\ \text{erg s}^{-1}$, and a median flux, $F_\nu\sim8.2\times10^{-26}\ \text{erg\ s}^{-1}\ \text{cm}^{-2}\ \text{Hz}^{-1}$ or $\sim$8.2 mJy, using $F_\nu=P_\text{rad}/4\pi d^2 \Delta \nu$, where $\Delta\nu=0.5\nu_c$ \citep[see][]{Farell1999}.
+We note that we have assumed isotropic beaming in the evaluation of the flux density.
 Although such fluxes will be accessible to future space observatories, the frequencies of the emission may remain inaccessible due to free-free absorption of the radio waves along the line of sight by the interstellar medium, especially for distant star-exoplanet systems \citep[see][]{Burkhart2017}.